-Delegates attending NYSORA boutique workshops will be taught standardized techniques and protocols endorsed by 26 participating NYSORA key opinion leaders worldwide.
+Delegates attending the regional and intravenous access boutique workshop will be taught standardized techniques and protocols endorsed NYSORA key opinion leaders worldwide.
 Faculty selected for the workshops are some of the best instructors and clinicians recognized for their expertise in regional anesthesia.
 They will present a consistent, agreed-upon NYSORA format that offers the clearest possible instruction.

-The Boutique Workshops include state of the art 3D virtual cadaver imaging and top-quality personalized instruction by internationally renowned instructors.
+The regional and intravenous access boutique workshop include state of the art 3D virtual cadaver imaging and top-quality personalized instruction by internationally renowned instructors.
 Boutique workshops became even better this year with the introduction of NYSORA’s proprietary new ULTRASOUND SIMULATORS – the most sophisticated tissue simulators to-date.

 - Interpret various sonographic artifacts and outline a plan for troubleshooting these using various transducer maneuvers and ultrasound machine setting adjustments

 - Demonstrate the correct sonographic technique for identification of the brachial plexus and individual nerves of the lower extremity, and associated vascular and musculoskeletal structures